LTUC/amman-dotnet-401d2/curriculum/class-11/DISCUSSION.md

-# Readings: Intro to ERDs
+# Readings: Introduction to Databases and ERDs

 Below you will find some reading material, code samples, and some additional resources that support today's topic and the upcoming lecture.